abrabec2/DataAnalysis-Data-Professional-Survey-in-PowerBi/README.md

 In this project we are analysing Data Professional survey Data set.

-Following actions are performed as part of this project in PowerBi .
+Following actions are performed as part of this project in Power Bi .

 * Data Cleaning using Power Query Editor.